anoopctkm/machine-learning/projects/capstone/proposal.md

 Recommender systems often take the form of collaborative or content-based filtering.
 The former involves predicting what a user will like based on their similarity to other users[^c2].
 The latter involves matching content to a user based on similarities among the content[^c3].
 A more advanced approach that will be investigated in this project is a hybrid recommender system, which leverages and combines collaborative and content-based filtering.

+In this project I will train a hybrid recommender system to predict how different users will rate (out of 5-stars) new movies.
+This system will be trained by combining information from the [MovieLens 20M](https://www.kaggle.com/grouplens/movielens-20m-dataset) and [IMDB 5000 Movie](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset) datasets, which are both available via the online machine learning challenge platform, [Kaggle](https://www.kaggle.com/).

 ### Problem Statement

 Imagine you work at Netflix and have added new movies to the service.
 You'd like to recommend these to people who will like them.
 To determine whether a particular user might like one of these movies, it's impossible to see if other, similar users like the movie (because it's new and hasn't been rated).
 It's also challenging to see how the user rated other similar movies, because user ratings are relatively sparse.
 This project will attempt to solve this problem by investigating a hybrid recommender system for predicting the 5-star rating a person will give a new, unrated movie.
 A collaborative filtering component will link a given user to other similar users, and movie preferences can be pooled over the entire group of similar users.
 This can be used to estimate the preferences of many already-existing movies, which can be used by a content-filtering component to make the final prediction.

+In summary, the goal is to create a recommender system that will predict users' ratings of new movies.

 ### Datasets and Inputs